 As long as you can demonstrate you can afford to make the repayments we can usually help as there are some funders that do not require employment income.

 Nobody can offer this.
-You must demonstrate you have the affordability to make the repayments comfortably, however, we have lending options which can usually help no matter what your circumstances.
+You must demonstrate you have the affordability to make the repayments comfortably, however, we have lending options that can usually help no matter what your circumstances.